The 10% Problem: How Most Farm Subsidies Go to the Biggest Operations

 Farm subsidies were originally designed to protect family farmers from market volatility and natural disasters.
 But when the majority of payments flow to large corporate operations, the question becomes: are taxpayers subsidizing agriculture, or subsidizing agricultural consolidation?

 Payment limits exist in theory — the 2018 Farm Bill caps most commodity payments at $125,000 per person per year.
 But through partnerships, LLCs, and family attribution rules, many operations receive far more.
-Our data shows individual entities collecting millions across nine years of payment data.
+Our payment limits analysis shows how top recipients routinely exceed the supposed caps.

 What the Data Shows